imthe-PS/Twitter-Sentiment-Analysis-using-Python/README.md

 -- Based on polarity separate tweets as positive, negative or neutral

 -- Finally based on your requirement plot the graph

+## In this Project I have analysed ViratKohli's twitter data